Norecipes - Elevating Everyday Meals

 Instructions

-- Scrub the potatoes well, then cut into ¼" thick batons.
+• Scrub the 4 medium potatoes well, then cut into ¼" thick batons.
 Dry thoroughly with paper towels and leave them sitting on paper towels to allow the surface of the potatoes to dry out for about 30 minutes.
 You can skip this step if you're pressed for time, but your potatoes won't turn out as crisp.

-- Mix the flour, cornstarch, paprika, and onion powder in a medium bowl until well combined.
-Dust each fish fillet with the flour mixture on all sides.
+• Mix the ⅔ cup all-purpose flour, 2 tablespoons cornstarch, ¼ teaspoon paprika, and ¼ teaspoon onion powder in a medium bowl until well combined.
+Dust the 4 medium fish fillets with the flour mixture on all sides.

-- When the potatoes are done frying, add the baking powder to the flour mixture and whisk together.
-Then add the cold beer to the flour mixture and lightly whisk together.
+• When the potatoes are done frying, add the ¼ teaspoon baking powder to the flour mixture and whisk together.
+Then add the cold ½ cup beer to the flour mixture and lightly whisk together.
 It's okay if there are still a few lumps, just make sure you do not overmix the batter or it will end up heavy.

 This Fish and Chips recipe is just what I need!
 We've been craving it, but our favorite shop closed.
 You seem to have gotten over your aversion to frying since you've moved to Japan.😄 You got me frying again!